Skip To Content

 Allowed and Default Mosaic Methods

-The most common mosaic method for workflows is the By Attribute method, which enables a metadata field to be defined to sort the data and a base value which defines the highest priority value.
+The most common mosaic method for workflows is the By Attribute method, which enables a metadata field to be defined to sort the data and a base value that defines the highest priority value.
 A common default requirement is to see the latest imagery on top.
 This can be done, for example, by setting the By Attribute field to a date field (such as AcquisitionDate) and a base value to a date far in the future (such as 1-1-2050).

-If the By Attribute method is allowed, then users may set the order to any of the Allowed fields.
+If the By Attribute method is allowed, users may set the order to any of the Allowed fields.
 It is therefore important to review what allowed fields are visible.
 Additionally, the system will need to order records based on the selected attributes.
 For optimization, it is advantageous to index the default By Attribute field and any fields that users are likely to use to order the imagery.

 See more about other mosaic methods in mosaic dataset properties.